-Trail length is 40 miles, driving time is approximately 1 ¼ hr and the trail will take you a full day.
+This trail starts at The Hirsel Arts and Crafts Centre.
+The trail length is 40 miles, driving time is approximately 1 ¼ hr and the trail, with recommended stops, will probably take you a full day.

 Please explore the trail map and plan your day by taking advantage of your Reivers Pass, free when you buy this trail.

 For the best audio experience please download our free App to your Mobile/Tablet device enabling GPS activation and allowing you to relax, and just Drive and Discover.

 Narrator: Alastair Cunningham Historic Guides: Kester Webster (Tom Fleck) and Derick Tait (Sir Andrew Kerr) Sung Ballads: Joyce Tinlin Poems: Ian Landles and Bob Lawson